-You should make sure that they are using safe and effective products for their skin type and hair type, of course.
+You should ensure that they are using safe and effective products for their skin and hair types, of course.
 But, offer them choices in colors and scents within these safe products.

 Also, be sure to show them how to use the products properly.

 5. Show them how to take a bath